chai-mae98/bank-credit-risk-analysis/README.md

 ## 🧮 Analysis Methodology
-The project followed these main steps:
+The project followed a structured analytical process, from data preparation to dashboard development.

 ### 1. Data Preparation:

 •	Reviewed the raw loan dataset

-•	Checked the available variables
+•	Checked the available variables and data structure

 •	Prepared the data for analysis